HsKA-OSGIS-archive/playground_TIMO/TimoRevised/README.md

 * Tomcat
 * Geoserver
 * PostgreSQL
+*
+#"© OpenStreetMap contributors"
+The project has used data from OpenStreetMap for the region of Karlsruhe to be used in PostGIS, based on this copyright terms: https://www.openstreetmap.org/copyright

 NOTE: it's recommended to set the tomcat filter for CORS.
 In the web.xml, commonly stored in /opt/tomcat/conf/, type the following lines:
 ```